We value your privacy

 This example from NASA’s AMES Research Center shows how luminance contrast helps to define which content in a design is most important.

+First, your CTA button should have a strong luminance contrast.
 Light background?
 Use darker buttons.
 Dark background?
 Use lighter buttons.
 But it doesn’t stop there.

-One of the most overlooked ways to increase the likelihood of people seeing your button is also to maximize luminance contrast between button text and the button itself.
+One of the most overlooked ways to increase the likelihood of people seeing your button is also to maximise luminance contrast between button text and the button itself.
 You can combine both of these strategies for maximum effect.

-Does your website have a white background?
-Then a dark button with light button-text is a safe bet to get noticed.
+For example, for a website that has a white background, a dark button with light button text is a safe bet to get noticed.

 As you can see below, this version of the CTA (Option 1) stands out more than any of the other possibilities within the brand guidelines.

-Armed with an understanding of luminance contrast, it’s easier to grasp why it’s not just as as simple as green vs. red vs. orange.
+Armed with an understanding of luminance contrast, it becomes easier to see why the colour choice for a CTA button isn’t as simple as green vs. red vs. orange.

-In this case, B&Q uses a richer orange than Sixt, which means it has a stronger luminance contrast vs. the background and vs. the button-text.
-The result is higher visibility according to the EyeQuant Attention Map.
+In this case, B&Q uses a richer orange than Sixt, which means it has a stronger luminance contrast vs. the background and vs. the button text, which results in higher visibility.

 Not quite, and this graphic (also from NASA) nicely illustrates why: